 The Pinnacle Guide 2026: The World's Best Pinned Bars

-The Pinnacle Guide is a global recognition system for the world's best cocktail bars, awarding 1, 2, or 3 PINs based on excellence, outstanding quality, and exceptional service.
-Founded by industry veterans Hannah Sharman-Cox, Siobhan Payne, and Dan Dove, the guide utilizes a rigorous self-application process followed by anonymous in-bar reviews.
-It aims to provide a transparent and inclusive benchmark for the global drinks community, recognizing venues that excel in hospitality, drinks programming, and social impact.
+The Pinnacle Guide is a global recognition system for the world's best cocktail bars, awarding 1, 2, or 3 PINs based on excellence, outstanding quality, exceptional service.
+Founded by industry veterans Hannah Sharman-Cox, Siobhan Payne, Dan Dove, the guide utilizes a rigorous self-application process followed by anonymous in-bar reviews.
+It aims to provide a transparent and inclusive benchmark for the global drinks community, recognizing venues that excel in hospitality, drinks programming, social impact.

 How many of these have you visited?